 Climate Action Plan

-Our Climate Action Plan 2020 (PDF, 9037.32 KB) explains how we will become a carbon neutral organisation by 2030, and a carbon neutral borough by 2040.
-It sets out our current carbon emissions (our baseline) and the action we need to take to achieve our net zero targets.
+After declaring a climate emergency in summer 2019, we published our first Climate Action Plan in 2020.
+The plan explained how we will become a carbon neutral organisation by 2030, and a carbon neutral borough by 2040.
+It set the baseline for our carbon emissions and detailed the actions needed to reach our targets.

-Our previous annual Climate Action Progress Report 2020/21 (PDF, 14774.82 KB) details our progress against the actions set in our Climate Action Plan 2020.
+Our previous annual progress reports detail our progress against the actions set out in our Climate Action Plan.
+The Climate Action Progress Report 2021/22 (PDF, 11672.3 KB) details our progress against the Climate Action Plan 2020.

 Our previous annual carbon emissions reviews outline our corporate and borough-wide greenhouse gas emissions in reference to our Climate Action Plan 2020 baseline: